josephJaoNasser/multi-output-image-compressor-js/README.md

 # multi-image-compressor-js
 An image compressor module using sharp js that can compress single or multiple images.
 This compressor returns multiple images resized to small, medium, and large.
 Compressing a single image also returns a "tiny" variant, along with the small, medium and large images.

+### Download the code to see how it works or if you want to modify the Sharp JS parameters or the code itself

 ## Dependencies

 - Sharp JS must be installed before using this module.